Bifurcation control and universal unfolding for Hopf-zero singularities with leading solenoidal terms: Bifurcation control and universal asymptotic unfolding

 \section{Bifurcation control and universal asymptotic unfolding}

 Bifurcation control refers to designing a controller for a nonlinear system so that its dynamics gains a desirable behavior; see \cite{ChenBifuControl}.
 This has many important engineering applications and attracted many researchers.
 Normal form theory is a powerful tool for local bifurcation control and recently, it has been efficiently used by several authors; see \cite{ChenBifControl2000,ChenBifuControl,Kang04,Kang98,KangIEEE,KangKrener}.
-The classical normal form theory is appropriately refined by Kang {\rm el. al.} to include invertible changes of the control state feedbacks; see \cite{Kang04,Kang98,KangIEEE,KangKrener} where an efficient approach of this kind using a single input feedback controller is implemented and then, the associated local steady-state bifurcation control is discussed.
-Our approach can be generalized to also use invertible changes of controller variables.
-Although this is not pursued in this paper, our approach uses hypernormalization (simplification beyond classical normal forms) of the classical normal forms by applying nonlinear time rescaling and also additional nonlinear transformations taken from the symmetry transformation group of the linearized system.
+The classical normal form theory is appropriately refined by Kang {\rm el. al.} to include invertible changes of the control state feedbacks; see \cite{Kang04,Kang98,KangIEEE,KangKrener}.
+Our approach uses hypernormalization (simplification beyond classical normal forms) of the classical normal forms by applying nonlinear time rescaling and also additional nonlinear transformations taken from the symmetry transformation group of the linearized system.
 This is new in both theory and applications.
 As far as theory is concerned, this is a contribution to the orbital and parametric normal form classifications of singularities that fits in a long tradition.
 As a contribution to applications, the extra hypernormalization process enables the use and can propose the type of effective nonlinear state feedback multiple-input controller.
 The later can be achieved by finding out whether or not a parametric singularity is a universal asymptotic unfolding.